wlanboy/gitops/kubectl-cheatsheet.md

 ```

-#ä get all nodes by namespaces and ressouce allocation
+## get all nodes by namespaces and ressouce allocation
 ```bash
 #!/usr/bin/env bash